Comrade-5/Neofetch-For-Windows/README.md

-# Just copy all of this
+# Just copy all of this stuff below

 function Get-SystemInfo {